lukechn99/github-quickstart/4061/threads.md

 Assume that threads can switch at any time when writing threaded programs

 ### Benefits of Threads
 Concurrency: blocking points are good times to switch.
-One thread blocks and we swtich to another
+One thread blocks and we switch to another
 Modularity: threads can be assigned to different threads.
 We can decompose the problem into parts.
 Parallelism: leverage multi-core processors to actually run threads in parallel (as opposed to concurrency where you switch)
 Scale: threads are more lightweight than processes